September 23rd, 2021

 We, therefore, hear all three vocals as one sound source, which now sounds wider and thicker than it did before.

 You can use the trick discussed in point 3 on other elements of your mix as well.
 Using the same trick on key musical elements, such as synths or guitars, can add life and body to your mix as a whole.
-You can create this effect manually, as described above, or you can use certain plug-ins to quickly perform the same kind of process.
+You can create this effect manually, as described above, or you can use certain plug-ins to perform the same kind of process quickly.

 Comments: